zacLibaud/bADA55.github.io/index.md

 | **9**     | "flavour", "colour", "malty", "pale"      | A global lexicon focusing on flavors, colors, and traditional styles.     |

-To uncover how these topics resonate within each platform, we turned to a heatmap—a vibrant snapshot of topic prevalence.
+To uncover how these topics resonate within each platform, we turned to a heatmap, a vibrant snapshot of topic prevalence.
 This visualization reveals where BeerAdvocate and RateBeer overlap, diverge, or spotlight entirely different themes.

 {% include_relative figs/topic_distribution_heatmap.html %}